Genivia/RE-flex/doc/index.md

 Note that `yyin` is not a global variable, because the `yyin` macro expands to a pointer to the `reflex::Input` of the matcher.
-This offers advanced input handling capabilities that may be useful.
+This offers advanced input handling capabilities with `reflex::Input` that is more useful compared to the traditional global `FILE *yyin` variable.

-However, the following declaration, when present in a Lex/Flex lexer specification, causes a compilation error:
+However, the following declaration, when present in a Lex/Flex lexer specification, may cause a compilation error:

 <div class="alt">
 ~~~{.cpp}